lagbolt/library/TechServices.md

 The question of power and control is central to any discussion of alternative subject headings, and the OCLC report spends a significant fraction of the report considering it.
 As a patron and not a librarian, I'm comfortable with the idea that patrons could select subject headings, but I understand that professional librarians might not be so sanguine.

 Tagging provides a way of beginning the work of eliminating offensive headings — without waiting for the Library of Congress.
-And a path forward is available via the progression tagging —→ local unregistered thesaurus —→ registered thesaurus.
+And a path onward is available via the progression tagging —→ local unregistered thesaurus —→ registered thesaurus.

 ##### Now Read This!